Noel Edmonds

-Noel Ernest Edmonds (born 22 December 1948) is an English television presenter, radio DJ, writer, producer, and businessman.
-Edmonds first became known as a disc jockey on Radio Luxembourg before moving to BBC Radio 1 in the UK.
-He has presented various radio shows and light-entertainment television programmes across 50 years, originally working for the BBC, later Sky UK and Channel 4.
+Noel Ernest Edmonds (born 22 December 1948) is an English businessman, and former television presenter, radio DJ, writer and producer.
+Edmonds first became known as a disc jockey on Radio Luxembourg before moving to BBC Radio 1 in the UK, presenting its breakfast show for almost five years.
+He presented various radio shows and light-entertainment television programmes, originally working for the BBC and later Sky and Channel 4.

-His television work includes Top of the Pops (1972–1978), Multi-Coloured Swap Shop (1976–1982), Juke Box Jury (1979), Top Gear (1979–1980), The Late, Late Breakfast Show (1982–1986), Telly Addicts (1985–1998), The Noel Edmonds Saturday Roadshow (1988–1990), Noel's House Party (1991–1999), and Deal or No Deal (2005–2016).
+After presenting children's Saturday-morning programme Multi-Coloured Swap Shop (1976–1982) and various other BBC TV shows like Top of the Pops and Top Gear during the 1970s, he became best known for presenting Noel's House Party on BBC One from 1991 to 1999.
+The show achieved 15 million viewers at its peak and originated the character Mr Blobby.
+He also presented the BBC TV shows Noel's Christmas Presents (1989–1999) and Telly Addicts (1985–1998).
+Following a hiatus from broadcasting, Edmonds presented the game show Deal or No Deal on Channel 4 from 2005 to 2016.

 Early life

-Edmonds was born in Ilford, Essex, the son of Dudley Edmonds, a headmaster who worked in Hainault, London, and Lydia Edmonds, an art teacher.
+Edmonds was born in Ilford, Essex, the son of Dudley Edmonds, a headmaster who worked in Hainault, Chigwell, and Lydia Edmonds, an art teacher.
 He attended Glade Primary School in Clayhall and Brentwood School in Brentwood, Essex.

 He was offered a place at the University of Surrey but turned it down to focus on his radio career.